 - Set Deadlines for Payments: Establish specific deadlines for settling shared expenses, such as rent and utility bills.
 This ensures timely payments and prevents potential late fees or other consequences.

-In conclusion, splitting living costs with a roommate requires clear communication, fairness, and effective documentation.
+Splitting living costs with a roommate requires clear communication, fairness, and effective documentation.
 By following the suggestions outlined in this article, you can establish a successful cost-sharing arrangement that benefits both parties involved.